manitra/dependency-reader/README.md

 Here some feature/bugfix to implement

+- use multiple threads
 - handle multiple version of the same assembly
-- show indirect dependency (and add a third column for the path of the dependency)
+- [DONE 0.2.0] show indirect dependency (and add a third column for the path of the dependency)